 Otherwise, for the best weather we’d recommend visiting from May through to September.
 Also, do check out the official Visit Bristol website for all the events taking place throughout the year, to get an idea of what’s on.

-That sums up our suggested two day Bristol itinerary and planning guide!
-As you can see, there’s plenty to see and do in Bristol, and you’ll easily be able to fill your two days – or extend your trip for a few more days!
+That sums up our suggested things to do in Bristol for two days!
+As you can see, there’s plenty to see and do in Bristol, and you’ll easily be able to fill two days – or extend your trip for a few more days!
 We’re got more content coming up on Bristol, so do subscribe to stay updated.
 In the meantime, here’s a series of resources to help you plan your trip to both Bristol and the wider UK!

 - The official Visit Bristol tourism page, which has loads of ideas on what to do, where to stay, transport information as well as event information.